pi-top/pi-top-Python-SDK/packages/display/README.rst

 pi-top Python Display
 ===========================

-A simple display interface used by the pi-top Python SDK.
+A simple interface for interacting with pi-top displays.